Smosh: The Movie: Plot

-Anthony Padilla and Ian Hecox are best friends and live in a small house, with Ian's parents.
-Anthony has a dead-end job as a pizza delivery man and Ian is a stay at home YouTube stalking man child and prankster.
-After returning from the Game Bang game center, in which they were bullied by some street kids due to Anthony's pizza car, they find a video of Anthony reciting the Magic Pocket Slave Monsters theme at their high school graduation.
-In the video, Anthony attempts to impress his crush, Anna Reed, by trying to do a backflip, but he fails, landing on his face, and resulting in the microphone subtly going in his anus.
-After learning their 5th-year high school reunion is on the same day, the duo decides to pull down the video before it blows Anthony's chances of reconnecting with Anna.
+Anthony Padilla & Ian Hecox are best friends and live in a small house, with Ian's parents.
+Anthony has a dead-end job as a pizza delivery man and Ian is a stay-at-home guy who spends his days watching YouTube.
+After returning from the Game Bang arcade, in which they were bullied by some street kids due to Anthony's pizza car, they find a video of Anthony singing the Magic Pocket Slave Monsters theme at their high school graduation.
+In the video, Anthony attempts to impress his crush, Anna Reed, by trying to do a backflip, but he fails, landing on his face, and resulting in the microphone being rectally jammed.
+After learning their fifth-year high school reunion is on the same day, Anthony & Ian decide to take down the YouTube video before it blows Anthony's chances of reconnecting with Anna.

-They travel to the YouTube headquarters, where they meet a receptionist named Stephanie, who introduces them to the President of the company, Steve YouTube.
+They travel to YouTube's headquarters, where they meet a receptionist named Stephanie, who introduces them to the CEO of the company, Steve YouTube.
 Steve explains that the only way to fix the video is by going inside YouTube through a portal and changing the video from the inside.
 Anthony insists that it is important enough to go through with it, so Ian accompanies him in traveling into YouTube.
 Steve provides the duo with two electronic phones equipped with an artificial intelligence named Diri and sends them through the portal that is behind his closet door.
 After tumbling through a series of YouTube videos, they eventually end up in a Jenna Marbles vlog.
-Jenna warns them that once their Diri phones run out of battery, they will be permanently stuck in YouTube, just like her; they find out there are two Jennas.
+Jenna warns them that once their Diri phones run out of battery, they will be permanently stuck in YouTube, just like she is.

-They decide to split up, but Ian immediately abandons the mission and travels to his YouTube crush video, "Butt Massage Girl", while Anthony escapes a furry party, gets advice from Steve Austin, and finds out that Anna really likes him too.
+They decide to split up, but Ian immediately abandons the mission and travels to a video uploaded by his crush, "Butt Massage Girl", while Anthony escapes a furry party, gets advice from Steve Austin, and finds out that Anna really likes him too.
 Diri takes Anthony to the Butt Massage Girl video that Ian is getting a massage in.
 Anthony tells Ian that his and Butt Massage Girl's love is fake and that it's only a video.